RFG_2017_11x17_2.jpg

 Abdu Murray

 Abdu Murray is an brilliant thinker, speaker, author, and attorney who specializes in addressing issues where religious faith and emerging cultural trends intersect and collide.
 Abdu has spent decades analyzing how the major religious and non-religious thought traditions have attempted to address emerging cultural issues.
-Murray has tackled complex issues in Q&A forums, debates, and dialogues at leading universities.
+Abdu has tackled complex issues in Q&A forums, debates, and dialogues at leading universities.

 He received his Juris Doctor from University of Michigan Law School and worked as an accomplished lawyer in Detroit.
 He lives in the Metro Detroit area with his wife and their three children.